-The terms of our indebtedness contain various covenants that may limit our business activities.
+The terms of our indebtedness are expected to contain various covenants that limit the discretion of our management in operating our business and could prevent us from engaging in some beneficial activities.

-The terms of our indebtedness contain, and our future indebtedness may contain, various restrictive covenants that limit our management's discretion in operating our business.
+The terms of our indebtedness are expected to contain various restrictive covenants that limit our management's discretion in operating our business.
 In particular, these agreements are expected to include covenants relating to limitations on:

-Ÿ dividends on, and redemptions and repurchases of, capital stock,
+- Ÿ dividends on, and redemptions and repurchases of, capital stock,

 - Ÿ liens and sale-leaseback transactions,

 - Ÿ loans and investments,

 - Ÿ debt and hedging arrangements,

-- Ÿ mergers, acquisitions and asset sales,
+- Y mergers, acquisitions and asset sales,

 - Ÿ transactions with affiliates, and

 - Ÿ changes in business activities conducted by us and our subsidiaries.